tejasvishwasrao/twitter_sentimental_analysis_pipeline/README.md

-# twitter_sentimental_analysis_pipeline -  Deployment with CICD Setup
+# Twitter_sentimental_analysis_pipeline -  Deployment with CICD Setup

 Tools used here are Github , Jenkins , Ansible , Docker and Kubernetes.